 - Print the number of programs you think you will need (at least fifty). - Deliver the Recital Grade Form" from the recital packet with one (1) coy of your printed program to your Recital Committee Chair.
-Deliver nine (9) printed programs to the School of Music Office (CPAC-220), or the Michalsky Resource Center (CPAC-214). - Remind your individual Committee members of your recital date and time.
+Deliver nine (9) printed programs to the School of Music Office (CPAC-220), or the Michalsky Resource Center (CPAC-214). - ☐ Email a PDF of your completed program to musicproduction@fullerton.edu for inclusion with the live-stream. - Remind your individual Committee members of your recital date and time.